 With each thing stated he calmed down a little more.

-3 Steps for Dealing with a Meltdown
+3 Steps for Handling Your Child’s Meltdown

 - Step back and evaluate the situation.
 Why are they having the meltdown?
 Is it because they are exhausted from going store to store?
 Are they scared of a situation you are in?
 Did they get their feelings hurt?
 If you have no idea why, then ask them what is wrong.